dymmond/lilya/docs/en/docs/middleware.md

 * `SecurityMiddleware` - Provides several security enhancements to the request/response cycle and adds security headers to the response.
 * `ClientIPMiddleware` - Provides facilities to retrieve the client ip.
 This can be useful for ratelimits.
 * `GlobalContextMiddleware` - Allows the use of the `[g](./context.md#the-g-object)` across request contexts.
-* `RequestContextMiddleware` - Adds a `request` object context without the need to use handlers.
+* `RequestContextMiddleware` - Adds a `request_context` object context without the need to use handlers.
 * `AuthenticationMiddleware` & `BaseAuthMiddleware` - See [above](#baseauthmiddleware--authenticationmiddleware).
+* `SessionContextMiddleware`- Adds a `session` object context to be accessed in the handlers or request context in general.

 ### CSRFMiddleware